 Results from the real data analyses indicated that the performance of the equating methods based on first- and second-order equity varied depending on which framework was used to assess equity and which test was used.
 Some tests showed similar preservation of equity for both frameworks while others differed greatly in their assessment of equity.
 Results from the first simulation study showed that estimates of expected scores had lower mean squared error values when the unidimensional framework was used compared to when the multidimensional framework was used when the correlation between abilities was high.
 The multidimensional IRT framework had lower mean squared error values for conditional standard errors of measurement when the correlation between abilities was less than .95.
 In the second simulation study, chained equating performed better than frequency estimation for first-order equity.
 Frequency estimation better preserved second-order equity compared to the chained method.
 As tests became more multidimensional or as group differences increased, the multidimensional IRT observed score equating method tended to perform better than the other methods.

 xi, 118 pages

 Includes bibliographical references (pages 116-118).

 Copyright 2011 Benjamin Andrews

 Andrews, Benjamin James.
-"Assessing first- and second-order equity for the common-item nonequivalent groups design using multidimensional IRT." dissertation, University of Iowa, 2011.
+"Assessing first- and second-order equity for the common-item nonequivalent groups design using multidimensional IRT."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.